Overview - 2021/2022

-With the Accelerated Police Foundations program, you'll be ready to compete for a spot among the best after just three, sixteen-week semesters.
-If you've been thinking about a career that is valued and respected, this accelerated program will train you to be the best of the best, while also giving you a strong base to compete for a spot in Ontario Constable Selection System.
+With the accelerated Police Foundations program, you’ll be ready to compete for a spot among the best after just three 16-week semesters.
+If you’ve been thinking about a career that is valued and respected, this accelerated program will train you to be the best of the best, while also giving you a strong base to compete for a spot in Ontario Constable Selection System.

 If you’re in public law enforcement or in a career as a police officer, border services officer or correctional officer, this program offers excellent pre-employment academic instruction.
 You'll study the theory of human relations, combined with practical aspects and applications of law enforcement, police powers, community policing and investigation.
 You’ll be prepared to compete within the Ontario Constable Selection System for employment in public law enforcement or related careers.

-As well, in just one year, you'll have the option of remaining in the program or transferring into the Protection, Security & Investigation program (PSI), concentrating on on loss prevention, risk management and corporate and commercial security.
+As well, in just one year, you’ll have the option of remaining in the program or transferring into the Protection, Security and Investigation program (PSI), concentrating on loss prevention, risk management and corporate and commercial security.

 With the Police Foundations program, your selfless ambitions will be met by limitless a career potential.